 |No Overseas Travel Permitted|

-If your child has been in close contact with a confirmed case of Coronavirus in the last 14 days, they must also isolate themselves for 14 days after the date of last contact with the confirmed case.
+If your child has been in close contact with a confirmed case of COVID-19 in the past 14 days, they must isolate themselves for 14 days after the date of last contact with the confirmed case.

 These are important preventative measures that have been put in place in the interests of public health.
 Anyone who has completed the self-quarantine period of 14 days, and shows no symptoms of illness, is permitted to return to the College.